Investing in Shares for Absolute Beginners

 Before buying or selling a stock, I highly recommend you look at a price chart to gain an appreciation of the historical performance of the stock.
 If the share price has been falling over the long-term, the company would most likely be considered a high risk investment.
 Most brokers provide you with basic price charts on which you can view the history of a stock.

 Before you invest in shares, it is critical that you consider how you are going to manage your risk.
 In other words, how much are you willing to risk if the share price moves in the opposite direction to what you are expecting?
 The reason for this is that a lot of people know how to buy shares but very few know how to sell or when is the best time to sell.

-To ensure you protect your capital each time you invest in a stock, it is important that you set a percentage stop loss of 10 to 15 percent depending on the volatility of the stock.
+To ensure you grow your stock investments and protect your bank account each time you invest in a stock, it is important that you set a percentage stop loss of 10 to 15 percent depending on the volatility of the stock.
 This means deciding how much of your original capital you are willing to lose if the stock price falls after you purchase it.

 Back to Beginner's Guides